 Working with a REALTOR® will go a long way to ensuring that your real estate transaction goes without a hitch.
 However, there are times when even professional service can go wrong.
 If you have concerns about a real estate transaction that has occurred, or you are concerned about the actions of your REALTOR®:

-If you feel that you have a complaint against a REALTOR®, you can discuss the issue with the Board’s Professional Practice Coordinator by emailing standards@oreb.ca or calling 613-225-2240.
-She will guide you through the process of determining whether your complaint falls within the jurisdiction of the Ottawa Real Estate Board, the Real Estate Council of Ontario, OREB & RECO, and/or whether you should seek a legal opinion.
-The Coordinator is knowledgeable about the real estate transaction, rules governing Members, the Code of Ethics & Standards of Business Practice, the REALTOR® Code, and the rules of the Multiple Listing Service (MLS® System).
+If you feel that you have a complaint against a REALTOR®, you can discuss the issue with the Board’s Professional Standards Department by emailing standards@oreb.ca or calling 613-225-2240.
+They will guide you through the process of determining whether your complaint falls within the jurisdiction of the Ottawa Real Estate Board, the Real Estate Council of Ontario, OREB & RECO, and/or whether you should seek a legal opinion.
+They are knowledgeable about the real estate transaction, rules governing Members, the Code of Ethics & Standards of Business Practice, the REALTOR® Code, and the rules of the Multiple Listing Service (MLS® System).

-If it is determined that your complaint falls within the jurisdiction of OREB, researcher(s) will be appointed from the Professional Standards Committee (PSC) to investigate.
-Once the investigation is complete, the PSC will determine whether to close the file, impose a fine, or send the Complaint to a Discipline Panel.
-If a Complaint is dismissed, it is because the PSC did not feel that there was enough evidence to satisfy their burden of proof at a Discipline Hearing.
+If it is determined that your complaint falls within the jurisdiction of OREB, researcher(s) will be appointed from the Professional Standards Roster to investigate.
+Once the investigation is complete, it will determined whether the file is closed, a penalty is imposed, or the complaint is sent to a Professional Standards hearing panel.
+If a Complaint is dismissed, it is because there was enough evidence to satisfy their burden of proof at a hearing.

-You can submit your Complaint via email to standards@oreb.ca – or send a paper copy to Ottawa Real Estate Board, Attn: Professional Standards Committee, 1826 Woodward Drive, Ottawa ON K2C 0P7.
-The Professional Practice Department will acknowledge receipt.
+You can submit your Complaint via email to standards@oreb.ca – or send a paper copy to Ottawa Real Estate Board, Attn: Professional Standards Department, 1826 Woodward Drive, Ottawa ON K2C 0P7.

-To see a Flow Chart of the full PSC process, click here
+To see a Flow Chart of the full Professional Standards process, click here.